canyongbs/advisingapp/docs/local-setup.md

 within a shell of the `app` container.

 > Note: The commands run in helper containers, like `pls composersetup`, are done in containers to prevent the need to
-> have OS dependancies installed on the host.
+> have OS dependencies installed on the host.
 They also run processes to ensure file permissions and further setup are
 > correct.
 >
 > As mentioned above, typically you only need run these commands when first setting up the project.
 Further composer
 > installs, npm installs, and other commands can typically be done from within a shell of the `app` container.
 But
-> sometimes if something gets broken with dependancies the respective `composersetup` and `npmsetup` commands can be
+> sometimes if something gets broken with dependencies the respective `composersetup` and `npmsetup` commands can be
 > used
-> to re-install while the `app` contaner is shutdown.
+> to re-install while the `app` container is shutdown.

 ##### 1.1 Create a `.env`